jfiander/jokes/Green Golfballs.md

 "I'll tell you when the time is right, Dad," was all Jack said in response.

 ## Jack's Eighteenth Birthday

-- Jack has graduated valedictorian
-- He's headed off to Princeton in the fall
-- Dad offers anything for his birthday and to celebrate
-- Asks for a truck full of green golfballs
-- Dad asks why once more
-- Jack says the time is almost right

 Jack graduated valedictorian of his high school class.
 He had secured a full scholarship to Princeton, and his dad couldn't be more proud of his son.
 Driving home from his graduation ceremony, his dad couldn't stop talking about his son's accomplishments over the past eighteen years.
 He took his son out to a celebratory dinner, and they spent the whole time talking and laughing.